d36u9/ds_alg_exp/AlgDesign.md

 e.g. Bubble sort (in memory) vs Merge sort (external network disk)

 ## Big-O notation is only a guidance
 It's math.
-Not a reality in most cases. e.g. Bubble sort can consistently beat quick sort (when the number of elements < 32 or 64)
+Not a reality in some cases. e.g. Bubble sort can consistently beat quick sort (when the number of elements < 32 or 64)

 ...to be continued